Jofou/johaniefournier.com/content/blog/new-begining/index.markdown

 ---
-title: "I Juste Make my Own Blog!"
+title: "This is a new begining!"
 author: Johanie Fournier, agr.
-date: "2022-05-11"
+date: "2023-07-20"
-slug: new-blog
+slug: new-begining
 categories:
   - rstats
-  - blogdown
 tags:
   - rstats
-  - blogdown
 subtitle: ''
-summary: "I just successfully use Blogdown and Apéro to completely transform/remake my website."
+summary: "I now know how to use this beautiful tool."
 featured: no
 image:
   caption: ''